-Before the Dutch Parliament passed the Vifo Act, a last-minute amendment was incorporated that adds "managers of business campuses" as a category of vital suppliers under the Vifo Act.
-A business campus is defined as an area with publicprivate partnerships for working on technologies and applications that are of economic and strategic importance to the Netherlands.
+Before the Dutch Parliament passed the ISB, a last-minute amendment was incorporated that adds "managers of business campuses" as a category of vital suppliers under the ISB.
+A business campus is defined as an area with public-private partnerships for working on technologies and applications that are of economic and strategic importance to the Netherlands.
 The amendment was made as a result of the public debate surrounding the acquisition of High-Tech Campus Eindhoven by GIC, a Singaporean investment fund.
-In 2024, policy rules were published enabling a more detailed assessment of which campus management activities are in scope.
-Particularly relevant are managers that can decide on access to facilities and knowledge, clearances and managing the exchange of knowledge between parties active on the campus.
-A campus is in scope if it hosts at least one party that is active with sensitive technology.